 39.6.1 Maximum Bid Prices

-Notwithstanding any other provision of this CAISO Tariff, maximum Bid price provisions of Section 39 shall apply to limit Energy Bids, RUC Availability Bids, and Ancillary Service Bids as specified below.
+Notwithstanding any other provision of this CAISO Tariff, maximum Bid price provisions of this Section 39.6.1 shall apply to limit Energy Bids, RUC Availability Bids, and Ancillary Service Bids.

-39.6.1.1 Maximum Price for Energy Bids
+39.6.1.1 Energy Bid Caps

-For the twelve (12) months following the effective date of this Section, the maximum Energy Bid prices shall be $500/MWh.
-After the twelfth month following the effective date of this Section, the maximum Energy Bid price shall be $750/MWh.
-After the twenty-fourth month following the effective date of this Section, the maximum Energy Bid price shall be $1,000/MWh.* * * * *
+39.6.1.1.1 Soft Energy Bid Cap

+All Energy Bids, except for Virtual Bids, Demand Bids, or Bids for Non-Resource-Specific System Resources, are subject to the Soft Energy Bid Cap.
+Scheduling Coordinators may submit Energy Bids that are subject to the Soft Energy Bid Cap in excess of the Soft Energy Bid Cap, which the CAISO will process pursuant to Section 30.11.

+39.6.1.1.2 Hard Energy Bid Cap

+All Energy Bids are subject to the Hard Energy Price Cap.
+Scheduling Coordinators may submit Energy Bid prices in excess of the Hard Energy Bid Cap, which the CAISO will cost-verify pursuant to the rules specified in Section 30.11.

+39.6.1.1.3 Minimum Load Costs Hard Cap

+All Minimum Load Bids must not exceed the Minimum Load Costs Hard Cap.
+Scheduling Coordinators may submit Minimum Load Bid prices in excess of the Minimum Load Cost Hard Cap, which the CAISO will cost-verify pursuant to the rules specified in Section 30.11.

+* * * * *

 39.6.1.6 Maximum Start-Up Cost and Minimum Load Cost Registered Cost Values

-The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of non-Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 will be limited to one-hundred fifty percent (150%) of the Projected Proxy Cost.
+The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of non-Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 cannot exceed the Minimum Load Cost Hard Cap and will be limited to one-hundred fifty percent (150%) of the Projected Proxy Cost.
 The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 will be limited to one-hundred fifty percent (150%) of the Projected Proxy Cost for each MSG Configuration of the resources.
 The Projected Proxy Cost for natural gas-fired resources will include a gas price component, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.
-The Projected Proxy Cost for non-natural gas-fired resources will be based on costs provided to the CAISO pursuant to Section 30.4.1.1.2, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.
+The Projected Proxy Cost for non-natural gas-fired resources will be based on costs provided to the CAISO pursuant to Section 30.4.5.2, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.

 * * * * *